tushartyagi/hugo-tufte/exampleSite/content/post/tufte-css.md

 {{< figure
   src="https://github.com/edwardtufte/tufte-css/raw/gh-pages/img/exports-imports.png"
-  caption="From Edward Tufte, _Visual Display of Quantitative Information_, page 92."
+  caption="From Edward Tufte, <cite>Visual Display of Quantitative Information</cite>, page 92."
   label="mn-export-import"
   alt="Exports and Imports to and from Denmark & Norway from 1700 to 1780"
 >}}